kguncS/Beginner_Python_Projects/README.md

-# Beginner_Python_Projects
+# Plurality
-This repository contains beginner to intermediate level python codes for the given problem sets.
+This branch contains the algorithmic solution behind a plurality voting system with a limited amount of candidates.
+This problem is taken from CS50 and solved in python.